-350 Cultural Psychology (3)
+PSY 350 Cultural Psychology (3)

-This course examines the impact of culture on human behavior and mental processes.
+Examines the impact of culture on human behavior and mental processes.
 Students will explore theories and research in psychology from a cross-cultural perspective.
 Prerequisite: PSY 101.

-355 Human Sexuality (3)
+PSY 355 Human Sexuality (3)

-Discusses all aspects of human sexuality with an emphasis on scientifically valid theories and research.
-Topics include the theological and spiritual aspects of human sexuality, the biological components of human sexuality, psychological ramifications of sex and sexuality, cultural influences on sexual behaviors, sex research methods, sexual problems, pornography, and sexual orientation.
+Discusses all aspects of human sexuality including the biological components of human sexuality, the psychological ramifications of sex and sexuality, and cultural influences on sexual behaviors.
 Frank discussion of sexual issues is necessary to a successful class and should be expected by the student.
 Prerequisite: PSY 101.